dunxen/luno-rust/README.md

 ...
 ```

-By default, all methods are asynchronous and return a `Future` wrapping `Result<T, reqwest::Error>`.
+By default, all methods are asynchronous and return a `Future` wrapping `Result<T, luno::error::LunoError>`.